tillgrallert/slides/dh/2023-paderborn/mind-the-gap.md

     + I knew it already
     + widely adopted standard in the digital editing world
     + necessary for grant-funding in the Global North
+    + serialised as XML, as is the output of OCR-software, very similar to the HTML5 served on the web and as EPub
 - why not TEI
     + steep learning curve
     + not particularly well-suited to Arabic texts?